 FAQ on ESG Investing

-Environmental, Social and Corporate Governance (ESG), or Sustainable and Responsible Investing (SRI) is an investment approach that has grown rapidly in recent years, especially among institutional and millennial investors.
+Environmental, Social and Corporate Governance (ESG), or Sustainable and Responsible Investing (SRI) is an investment approach that has grown rapidly over the past decade, especially among institutional and millennial investors.
 This FAQ discusses the value of good ESG practices and how environmentally and socially-conscious investors can align their personal values with their investments through ESG funds.

 “Sustainability is meeting the needs of the present without compromising the ability of future generations to meet their needs.”